misan7/bootcamp-notes/css_notes.md

 ## Specifity

-If there are two or more conflicting **CSS rules** that point to the same element, there are some _basic rules_ that a browser follows to determine which one is **most specific**.
+If there are two or more conflicting **CSS rules** that point to the same element, there are some _basic rules_ that a browser follows to determine which one is the **most specific**.

 ![Darth Specifity](images/specificity_wars.jpeg)